 If we were all experts and knew how to prepare healthy food, there would not have been a need for us to have had bariatric surgery.
 We were/are all guilty of making not just bad, but terrible choices.
 Even after having weight loss surgery, many of us still feed our family unhealthy food.
 We are not bad people, nor are we necessarily bad parents – but lets at least admit that we can always make better buying and cooking decisions no matter how little or how much we have to invest in the health of our families.

 If there is $5 in a budget for supper, it can be used to make grilled chicken and vegetables just as easily as it can be used for frozen pizza or Hot Pockets.
 To go really deep into a low budget, for under $2 we can make homemade pasta sauce and serve it on top of a dish of whole wheat spaghetti.
 For a buck, a bag of lentils, an onion, and a bouillon cube turns into a delicious thick soup.
 On our message board when we talk about ‘Cheap Eats’ we mean cheap price, but definitely NOT cheap quality.
-Cheap quality is a shame and people not only get sick, but they can die – as has been illustrated by recent salmonella and e coli outbreaks.

 The other night, when I popped into the grocery store after work, Boneless Skinless Chicken Thighs were $1.99/lb – so a package of 6 was $2.23, those nice Campari Tomatoes 2.99 but BOGO made them half price, packages of wax coated Blue Cheese were two for $4, fresh Broccoli was two for $4 – too bad there are only two of us as this spread feeds six.
 The Blue Cheese Dressing that I made with Fage Greek Yogurt… priceless.

 TIP: when a grocery store has a product on sale BOGO, which means Buy One Get One Free, you must take TWO.
-However, when they price an item 2 for $5, you CAN buy just one and the price will be $2.50 – however, we sometimes get caught up in the marketing.
+However, when they price an item 2 for $5, you can buy just one and the price will be $2.50 – however, we sometimes get caught up in the marketing.
 If you want 2 items, great… but many times do we really not need 2 and don’t want 2 but the way its positioned the marketing gets us to place two items in our cart.

 When I saw the price of that package of chicken I knew I could either season them to roast in the oven or pop on the grill – done deal.
-When I saw the tomatoes, I knew we would have a gorgeous bowl of red tomato wedges, ditto for the broccoli as I could steam or roast it depending on what I did with the chicken.
+When I saw the tomatoes, I knew we would have a gorgeous bowl of red tomato wedges, ditto for the broccoli as I could either boil or roast it depending on what I did with the chicken.
 When I saw the sale on the really good Blue Cheese – it sang for me to put it with those tomatoes.
 If Blue Cheese was not on sale, I would have dressed the tomatoes with olive oil and vinegar – no problem.
 If Brussels sprouts were on sale, we’d have had Brussels sprouts instead of broccoli.

 Turn on the grill and group your ingredients.
-The package of chicken on waxed paper on the counter – next to it, the salt, pepper, and smoked paprika.
+The package of chicken goes on waxed paper on the counter – next to it, the salt, pepper, and smoked paprika.
 Tomatoes on the counter – next to it the Hellmann’s, Fage Greek yogurt, and shallots.

 Chicken takes the longest time to prepare and cook, so it goes first.
-On a plate – seasoned with salt, pepper, paprika – flip it over, season the other side.
-Grab tongs and out to the grill.
+On a plate – season with salt, pepper, paprika – flip it over, season the other side.
+Grab tongs and head out to the grill.
 Chicken goes smooth side down and lid of the grill is closed.
 The plate and tongs come back inside with me to get washed since they were used on raw chicken.